 The reserve value-based component is 4 per cent of the incremental increase in per share value, if any, as adjusted to reflect changes in debt, dividends, general and administrative expenses and interest expense, of proved producing reserves calculated using realized prices at December 31 of the current year and a discount rate of 8 per cent.
-Compensation expense of \$Nil was recorded for the first quarter of 2022.
+Peyto accrued \$2.5 million for performance based compensation expense in the three and six months ended June 30, 2022 (June 30, 2021 - \$nil).